 This page is part of our info on dog training theory.
-Here’s an evaluation of the different dog training theories and methods (including detailed examples of how the different sides would deal with jumping up and growling)
+Here’s an evaluation of different dog training methods (including detailed examples of how they would deal with jumping up and growling)

 It seems academics solved this debate conclusively years ago …